-In this paper, we introduce \ourmethod---a scalable meta-learning algorithm for multi-objective black-box optimization problems. \ourmethod leverages observations from related tasks and models inter-task correlations to construct an informative target-task posterior, improving sample efficiency in the initial BO iterations. \ourmethod is principled, with a clear theoretical motivation, and performs robustly when studied in practice: even though not the incumbent on every benchmark, it is competitive on every benchmark while every other method struggles on at least one problem.
-With its robust performance and principled approach, \ourmethod fills a gap for a ready-to-use algorithm that combines meta-learning and multi-objective optimization.
+Many impactful applications require optimizing competing objectives: in aerospace engineering, one seeks a lightweight structure with high strength, while in machine learning, one aims for accurate yet small models.
+In many cases, practitioners can use data from related tasks or experiments to quickly find a good solution for a new task.
+In this paper, we introduce \ourmethod---a scalable meta-learning algorithm for multi-objective black-box optimization problems. \ourmethod leverages observations from related tasks and models cross-objective correlations to construct an informative target-task prior, improving sample efficiency in the initial BO iterations. \ourmethod is principled, with a clear theoretical motivation, and performs robustly when studied in practice.
+As such, \ourmethod fills a gap by providing a practical and principled algorithm that combines meta-learning and multi-objective optimization.

-\paragraph{Impact.} This paper presents work whose goal is to advance the field of machine learning.
-There are many potential societal consequences of our work, none of which we feel must be specifically highlighted here.